Case study: Youth group sponsors and the male stripper

 Afterword: Some Guidelines

 When church leaders learn about a questionable moral decision made by leading members, it's crucial to approach the situation with wisdom, compassion, and a commitment to upholding the values and principles of the faith community.
-Here are some guidelines they might consider:
+Here are some guidelines to that may be helpful:

-These guidelines can help church leaders navigate challenging situations with integrity, compassion, and a commitment to upholding the moral and ethical standards of the faith community.
+Using guidelines like these can help you navigate challenging situations with integrity and compassion while also staying committed to upholding the moral and ethical standards of the faith community.

 Other pages you might find helpful